 In order to optimize the CCTV camera storage capacity, you may adjust the camera resolution based on the places you are going to monitor.

-For the critical entrances with a high traffic, higher resolution is required to record clear videos.
+For the critical entrances with high traffic, higher resolution is required to record clear videos.
 While in the places of less importance, you can record at a comparatively low resolution.

 4. Set up Proper Recording Modes